 A beautifully-dressed woman with beautifully-coiffed hair raises one beautifully-manicured hand during the Q&A portion of my presentation on women’s heart health.
 She stands and asks aloud:

-“My doctor told me I have a heart rhythm problem.
+“Carolyn, my doctor told me I have a heart rhythm problem.
 What does that mean?”

 What she wants is for me to explain to her what her doctor has not.
 But what I want to do is to grab her by her beautifully-clad shoulders and shake her, very hard.
 How is it possible, I wonder, that such an articulate, well-trotted-out woman doesn’t know what her own diagnosis means, and, worse, hasn’t gone back to her doctor to find out.
 How can she be capable of making decisions about her expensive wardrobe, hairstyle and fake nails, yet somehow still be incapable of staying on top of the most important thing she owns: her heart health?